nzcsx/Bools-Minecraft-Squid-Workshop-Project/README.md

 # FAQ
-Q: How to use your datapack? \
-A: You can find the instructions in the link above.

-Q: How do I install/uninstall? \
-A: Again, you can find the instructions in the link above.

 Q: I don't know how to use GitHub.
 How can I download it? \
-A: On the GitHub page, you can see a Releases section on the right.
-Click it, which directs to Releases page.
+A: On this GitHub page, you can see a Releases section on the right.
+Click it, which directs to the Releases page.
 Then click the Bools-Datapack-Squid-Workshop-1.16.5.zip file to download.